HudaSalah/randomUsers/README.md

 Run `docker run  -p 8080:80 dockerized-angular-app` With -p we define a port mapping.
 Basically, we define that the port 80 of our container should be exposed to the port 8080 of our host machine.
 In this case “angular-container”.
 The last argument is the name of the image (“angular”) we want to use.

 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

+## Points coverd :
+1- Showing list of random users
+2- Possible to filter random users list with gander and nationality 3- Possible to export random users list with CSV or XML 4- Able infinity scrolling
+5- Possible to add or remove coulmns
+6- Only request the fields that realy needed based on columns selected 7- DockerFile with necessary condigrations to serve angular app